TIFF 2022 is almost here, and today I’m sharing everything you need to know about this year’s Toronto International Film Festival!

-TIFF is an exciting season in Toronto, from all the celebrities visiting to all the incredible films being screened!
+TIFF is an exciting season in Toronto, from all the celebrities visiting the city, to all the incredible films being screened!

-Even if you don’t go to any actual film screenings, it’s still fun to go around the city during TIFF season.
+Even if you don’t go to any actual film screenings, it’s still fun to go out and about around the city during the busy TIFF season.

-I volunteered at TIFF during university (I went to Ryerson for their RTA Media Production program), so I’ve seen the festival from both behind-the-scenes and as a regular visitor.
+I volunteered at TIFF during university almost a decade ago (I went to Toronto Metropolitan University for their RTA Media Production program), so I’ve seen the festival from both behind-the-scenes and as a regular visitor.

-While it was fun volunteering with friends from my program, I definitely prefer visiting TIFF as a viewer 😉
+While it was fun volunteering with friends from my program, I definitely much prefer visiting TIFF as an audience member 😅

-Here’s your ultimate guide to TIFF, including what to do and where to eat during the festival!
+Here’s your ultimate guide to TIFF 2022, including what to do, where to eat, and where to stay during the festival!